 Experience the hospitality of the Sherpas while enjoying views of Mt.
-Everest, Amadablam, Thamserku, Cho Oyu and Lhotse from the summit of Gokyo Ri on this Everest and Gokyo Lake trek.
+Everest, Amadablam, Thamserku, Cho Oyu, and Lhotse from the summit of Gokyo Ri on this Everest and Gokyo Lakes trek.

 The trail takes you east of Annapurna Base camp trail and eventually to the Mardi Himal Basecamp very close to Mount Fishtail.
 Then you go paragliding in Pokhara on this multi-day tour!

 Embark on an incredible 27-day trek from Dolpo with its authentic Tibetan culture.
 Pass local villages, vast meadows, and beautiful scenery throughout.
 Enjoy food prepared by a trekking chef.